Caloundra, Sunshine Coast

 At GoFly, we believe that students should incorporate some Aerobatics into their training to become better pilots.

 After students have completed their Recreational Pilot Certificate and Cross Country training, we recommend students complete either a basic ‘Upset recovery’ training course or a ‘Basic Aerobatic’ course.
 Not only will completing an aerobatics course make you a better pilot but it is a lot of fun!
-After completing the course you will be able to hire the Robin aircraft to do more aerobatics flying on your own.
+Whether you are flying for fun or a career, aerobatic flying will increase your confidence and make you a better pilot.
+Sunshine Coast Aerobatics School offers both part-time and full-time aerobatic courses and can create a course to suit your schedule.